 Reciprocating saws are like modified, fortified, specialized jigsaws.
 They include a relatively small working foot with a large hungry blade sticking out the end, and a long, narrow motor tucked behind.
 The design looks like a little jack hammer — just the ticket for reaching into places inaccessible with other power saws.
 And recent refinements in leading models improve stealth capacity even more by including articulated joints that allow you to snake into a work zone around corners and through tight spots.

 Most major home renovations seem to involve cutting out old pieces of wood, but that doesn’t mean you won’t encounter metal.
-In fact, you almost certainly will.
+In fact, you almost certainly will in time.
 Wall and ceiling frames all bristle with hidden nails, and that’s why even so-called wood-grade recip saw blades are actually tough enough to encounter the occasional nail and win.
 But even still, consider picking up some made-for-metal blades when you stock up for a job.
-They have the fine teeth of a hacksaw blade and offer one of the neatest methods for dismantling old wooden frame members.
-Instead of cutting the wood, slice into wood joints and cut the nails only.
-The frame members come apart easily, leaving you a neater work area and better pieces of wood you can reuse for your renovations.
+They have the fine teeth of a hacksaw blade and offer one of the neatest methods for dismantling old wooden framing members.
+Instead of cutting the wood or bashing and smashing it, slice into wood joints and cut the nails only.
+The frame members will now come apart easily, leaving you a neater work area and better pieces of wood you can reuse for your renovations.

 The homeowners I see who succeed at DIY renovations all share one attribute.
 They take the time to prepare themselves properly beforehand, embracing no excuses about why something has to be tackled with substandard materials, insufficient planning or inadequate tools.
 The reciprocating saw is one tool that might be easily missed as you gear up for a home improvement campaign.
 But remember it just once and you’ll never forget again.